RetyKrube/RWC/README.md

 Once the window is running, you may click the `Settings` button to access the settings page.
 From there, you can click the `Appearance` button to access the appearance settings.
 You can choose background and text colors to your liking by clicking the buttons in the `colorchooser` chart.

+Users may also set alarms by clicking the `Set Alarm` button to go to the alarm page.
+Users may select their timers by clicking on any of the 3 list boxes and then clicking the `Start` button.
+The `Reset` button will stop any running timers and will reset all values to zero

+On the alarm page there is also a `Manage Messages` button that allows users to create their own custom messages by entering a prompt into the entry field above the listbox and pressing the `Add` button.
+You can also `Remove` and `Edit` messages by selecting any message in the listbox and clicking the respective buttons.

-To go back to the settings page from the appearance page, click the `Back` button.
+To go back to the settings page, click the `Back` button on any of the other pages.
 To go back to the main window from the settings page, click the `Close` button.

 ## Feedback
 Any Feedback is greatly appreciated as it will help me improve my code.
 I'm open to any new ideas or improvements.